fluffos/fluffos/docs/efun/contrib/functions.md

     })

     Flag: 2
-    Like Flag 0, but only contains functions local to that object's file, and not from the deep_inherit_list.
+    Like Flag 0, but excludes inherited functions.

     Flag: 3
-    Like Flag 1, but only contains functions local to that object's file, and not from the deep_inherit_list.
+    Like Flag 1, but excludes inherited functions.

 ### SEE ALSO